Things you want/need to know before moving to Sweden

 The short answer: Not really.

 The long answer: You don’t need to learn Swedish to survive university.
 All classes and professional communication is in English.
 If you plan to get a job and settle in Sweden, it is always better to learn Swedish.
 There are many ways to do this.
-You the ‘Duolingo’ or similar language apps and websites.
+You can use the ‘Duolingo’ (Click here)or similar language apps and websites.
 Furthermore, most universities offer Swedish classes.
 There are other organisations like SFI and SFE which teaches Swedish.
 Also, learning Swedish is super fun!
 You can start learning using this tool.

 I’m a vegetarian.
 Is it hard to find food in Sweden?